xenit-eu/alfresco-health-processor/README.md

 A background processor capable of performing various operations on the nodes in your Alfresco repository, in a batched and controlled manner.

+### Note regarding Alfresco 6.x and 7.x
+Starting from version 1.0.0, the Health Processor is no longer compatible with Alfresco 6.x and 7.x.
+For Alfresco 6.x and 7.x, please use an older version of the Health Processor.

 ## Usage

 Alfresco Health Processor is available in Maven Central as an